4d/docs/docs/Concepts/classes.md

 Breaking such a rule is not detected by the code editor or the interpreter, only the compiler and `check syntax' will throw an error in this case.

+An extended class can call the constructor of its parent class using the `Super` command.

 #### Example